-This strategy is straightforward and can be applied to currencies and commodities.
+This strategy is straightforward and can be applied to forex and commodities.
 All you need is your weekend trading charts and you can get to work.
-You can even pursue weekend gap trading with expert advisors (EA).
+You can even pursue weekend gap trading with Expert Advisors (EA).

-This is an effective strategy to add to your weekend arsenal.
+This is an interesting approach to add to your weekend arsenal.
 Bollinger Bands highlight a price channel that the market shouldn’t leave.
-You’ll find that on the weekends this price channel can be extremely accurate.
+You will find that on the weekends this price channel can be fairly accurate.
 This makes it the ideal foundation for your weekend strategy.

 The bands are composed of three lines:

 - Upper line – The moving average plus twice the standard deviation.
 This works as a resistance.